molily/molily.de/_posts/2020-11-21-testing-angular.md

 When Angular encounters an `app-counter` element, it instantiates and mounts a `FakeCounterComponent`.
 The element stays empty since the fake template is empty as well.
 The `startCount` Input property is set and the parent `HomeComponent` subscribes to the `countChange` Output.

-Our test suite needs to change to account for the child Component being rendered.
+We need to adapt the test suite now that child Component are rendered.
 Instead of searching for an `app-counter` element and inspecting its properties, we explicitly search for a `FakeCounterComponent` instance.

 So far, we have used `DebugElement`’s `query` method to find nested elements.
 For example: